-- To change the item size temporarily, use the Magnifier tool in Ease of Access Center.
-See "Ease of Access Center" on page 23. - To change the item size permanently, do the following: - Change the size of all the items on your screen. - 1.
+- To change the item size temporarily, use the Magnifier tool in Ease of Access Center. - To change the item size permanently, do the following: - Change the size of all the items on your screen. - For Windows 7: - 1.
 Right-click a blank area on the desktop. - 2.
-Depending on your Windows version, do one of the following: - For Windows 7: Click Screen resolution → Make text and other items larger or smaller. - For Windows 10: Click Display settings. - 3.
-Change the item size by following the instructions on the screen. - 4.
+Click Screen resolution → Make text and other items larger or smaller. - 3.
+Follow the on-screen instructions to change the item size. - 4.
 Click Apply.
-This change will take effect the next time you log in to the operating system. - Change the size of the items on a Web page.
+This change will take effect the next time you log in to the operating system. - For Windows 10: - 1.
+Right-click a blank area on the desktop. - 2.
+Click Display settings $\rightarrow$ Display. - 3.
+Follow the on-screen instructions to change the item size.
+For some applications, your configuration might not take effect until you sign out and then sign in again. - Change the size of the items on a Web page.